FlowFuse/website/src/blog/2023/07/images-in-node-red-dashboards.md

 - displaying physical tools which should be used to resolve a problem.

-## Prerequisites
+### Prerequisites

-Before proceeding, ensure that you have the following custom nodes installed, as they will be used throughout this guide:
+Before we begin, ensure you have the following custom nodes installed:

-- [node-red-contrib-calc](https://flows.nodered.org/node/node-red-contrib-calc) - A Node-RED node to perform basic mathematical calculations.
-- [node-red-contrib-image-output](https://flows.nodered.org/node/node-red-contrib-image-output) - A simple way to preview and examine images in your flows.
-- [node-red-contrib-os](https://flows.nodered.org/node/node-red-contrib-os) - Nodes for obtaining system information like CPU usage.
+- [@flowfuse/node-red-dashboard](https://flows.nodered.org/node/@flowfuse/node-red-dashboard) - A set of dashboard nodes for Node-RED.
+We will use this dashboard to demonstrate how to quickly display images using static assets.
+If you're a beginner and want to dive deeper, refer to [Getting started with FlowFuse Dashboarad](/blog/2024/03/dashboard-getting-started/).
 - [node-red-contrib-string](https://flows.nodered.org/node/node-red-contrib-string) - A string manipulation node based on the lightweight stringjs library.
-- [@flowfuse/node-red-dashboard](https://flows.nodered.org/node/@flowfuse/node-red-dashboard) - A set of dashboard nodes for Node-RED.
 - [node-red-node-base64](https://flows.nodered.org/node/node-red-node-base64) - A Node-RED node to encode and decode data to and from base64.

 ## Easily Add Images to Node-RED Dashboards with FlowFuse’s Static Asset Service